 The Nyx Series Robots

 The Nyx series of robots are prototype autonomous exploration vehicles, all based on a common hardware and software platform.
 High-efficiency solar panels and battery systems allow these robots to operate completely self-sustained.
-Nyx 1 is a ground based prototype which was built as a pre-cursor to Nyx 2, the marine robot prototype capable of short nautical journeys.
+Nyx 1 is a ground based prototype which was built as a pre-cursor to Nyx 2, the marine robot prototype capable of nautical journeys of indefinite length.

-Nyx 3 is being developed as a fibreglass vessel capable of operating indefinitely on open waters.
-Its challenge, to self-navigate from Melbourne, Australia to the coast of Antartica, a distance of 3190 kilometres.
+Nyx's long term challenge is to self-navigate from Melbourne, Australia to the coast of Antartica, a distance of 3190 kilometres.
 The journey will be broadcast on social media, by the robot itself, photographing the coast on arrival.

 The hardware platform is based on a the Raspberry Pi running the Oracle high-performance JVM.
 The platform features a 66 channel GPS, triple axis magnetometer and a high-definition video camera.
 Communications options include 4G wireless broadband and satellite communications with the Iridium constellation.
 Marine versions of Nyx utilise two Blue Robotics 4200 rpm thrusters capable of a total 4.72 kilograms of thrust.